n0obHere/fusionpbx-app-bulkvs/README.md

 - **Server-Side Pagination**: Efficient pagination for large result sets
 - **Server-Side Filtering**: Filter all results, not just the current page
 - **Permission-Based Access**: Granular permissions for viewing, editing, searching, and purchasing
+- **Database Caching**: Fast page loads with automatic background synchronization
+  - Numbers and E911 records cached in PostgreSQL for instant display
+  - Background sync keeps cache up-to-date without blocking the UI
+  - Refresh button appears when new or deleted records are detected
+  - Cache automatically matches API data exactly (adds new, removes deleted)
 - **FusionPBX Standards**: Built using FusionPBX frameworks and follows standard app patterns
 - **No External Dependencies**: Uses standard PHP cURL library (no additional packages required)

+## Database Caching System

+The app includes a sophisticated caching system that stores BulkVS numbers and E911 records in PostgreSQL for fast page loads.
+This eliminates the need to wait for slow API calls when viewing large datasets.

+### How It Works

+1. **Initial Load**: When you first open the Numbers or E911 page, data is loaded instantly from the cache
+2. **Background Sync**: After the page loads, a background sync automatically updates the cache with the latest data from the BulkVS API
+3. **Change Detection**: If new records are added or existing records are deleted, a refresh button appears at the top of the page
+4. **Cache Synchronization**: The cache is kept in sync with the API - new numbers are added, deleted/disconnected numbers are removed

+### Cache Tables

+The caching system creates three tables in your PostgreSQL database:

+- **v_bulkvs_numbers_cache**: Stores cached number data
+- **v_bulkvs_e911_cache**: Stores cached E911 record data
+- **v_bulkvs_sync_status**: Tracks sync status and prevents concurrent syncs

+These tables are automatically created when you run the FusionPBX upgrade after installing/updating the app.

+### Refresh Button

+The refresh button appears in the action bar when:
+- New numbers are added to your BulkVS account
+- Numbers are deleted or disconnected
+- E911 records are added or removed

+Clicking the refresh button reloads the page with the latest cached data and resets the change detection.

+### Manual Cache Management

+The cache is automatically managed, but you can manually trigger a sync by:
+- Reloading the page (triggers background sync)
+- Using the AJAX sync endpoint: `bulkvs_sync.php?type=numbers` or `bulkvs_sync.php?type=e911`

+### Cache Behavior

+- **Empty Cache**: If the cache is empty, data is fetched directly from the API for immediate display, then a background sync populates the cache
+- **Stale Sync Detection**: If a sync appears stuck (running for more than 2 minutes), it's automatically reset
+- **Exact Match**: The cache always matches the API exactly - deleted numbers are automatically removed from the cache
+- **Trunk Group Filtering**: Numbers cache respects trunk group filtering - only numbers for your configured trunk group are cached

 ## Requirements

 - FusionPBX installation
 - PHP with cURL extension enabled
+- PostgreSQL database (for caching)
 - BulkVS API account with API credentials
 - Valid BulkVS trunk group configured